-Butternut squash kootu, a fusion recipe of cooking locally available squashes into South Indian flavor.
-Are you in a foreign land and have access to only foreign veggies and still wish to make South Indian food?
+Butternut squash kootu is a fusion recipe of cooking locally available squashes into South Indian flavor.
+Are you in a foreign land and have access to only unfamiliar veggies and still wish to make South Indian food?

-How to make Butternut Squash Kootu:
+How to make Butternut squash kootu

 Hint: The outer skin of the squash would be very hard to run the knife.
 Watch your hand and be careful while peeling it.

-2. When all the veggies got ready for cooking, Rinse and clean Chenna Dal.
+When all the veggies got ready for cooking, Rinse and clean Chenna Dal.
 Pressure cook it until they cooked.

-3. Chop the squash into small sized cubes.
+Chop the squash into small-sized cubes.

-5. Then add butternut squash pieces along with a cup of water, bring it to boil.
+Then add butternut squash pieces along with a cup of water and bring it to a boil.
 Add salt and turmeric powder.
 Keep covered and cook until they become soft.